HelikarLab/ode-app/README.md

     |- python           -> Python scripts to parse SBML files and simulate ODE models
         |- lib          -> Custom stimator library wheel package
     |- scripts          -> Utility scripts
+ |- cypress             -> Contains all the tests for the project
  |- docker-compose.yml  -> Docker Compose files that runs the application using docker
  |- package.json        -> The main package.json governing the yarn workspaces
  |- README.md           -> The main documentation file.
 Also this file :)